 a) Read Matthew 25:35-40.

 b) Record answers to the following questions using a Y Chart:

 - What do they wonder?

-c) Students select one of the Corporal Works of Mercy listed in this scripture passage (Note: Only 6 of the Corporal Works of Mercy are listed in Matthew 25:35-40.
+c) Select one of the Corporal Works of Mercy listed in this scripture passage (Note: Only 6 of the Corporal Works of Mercy are listed in Matthew 25:35-40.
 The 7th Corporal Work of Mercy comes from the Book of Tobit 1:17 bury the dead) and respond to how they and others should respond as Christians to the selected issue using a visual recording.
 An example is: The Project segment.

 d) Discuss essential question: What situations require you to exercise personal and moral responsibility?